sytbru/CV-clustered-data/R/README.txt

   *********** DATA ***********

-  The input data are supposed to be in a directory "data_in".
+  The input data are supposed to be in a directory "data".
 The data can be downloaded from Zenodo: DOI:10.5281/zenodo.6513429

      agb.tif       = above ground biomass (AGB) map